 Hugh Aston Building

-You will be taught in the Hugh Aston Building, which was purpose-built at a cost of £35 million.
+You will be taught in our purpose-built Hugh Aston Building.

 Facilities also include lecture theatres and classrooms with capacities ranging from 50 to 250 people, break-out spaces for group work, quiet study zones for individual work and a large number of high-spec IT labs, some of which are installed with professional software.

 The main Kimberlin Library is open 24 hours a day, 365 days a year and offers a range of print and online resources to support your studies.
 Many resources and services can be remotely accessed from anywhere you choose.

 The library staff offer additional support to students, including help with academic writing, research strategies, literature searching, reference management and assistive technology.
 There is also a Just Ask service for help and advice, available via email or telephone.
 We also have space across campus for group or individual work and study, with computer stations, laptops, plasma screens and assistive technology available.